Contents

 Kenya Tourist Arrivals

-Kenya is leading in the number of tourist arrivals.
-The well-developed domestic travel is also a key factor in a high number of tourists.
+Kenya leads in tourist arrivals.
+Well-developed domestic travel is also a key factor in a high number of tourists.
 Learn more

 Maasai Mara Great Migration

-Kenya also hosts the migration of wildebeest from the Serengeti in Tanzania.
+Kenya also hosts the Serengeti wildebeest migration.
 The Maasai Mara is the hotspot to witness the Mara River crossing from August to October.

-But also, wildlife tourism in other parks is growing so fast.
+But wildlife tourism in other parks is also growing rapidly.
 When comparing a Kenya safari vs a Tanzania safari.
-Learn more about the wildebeest migration
+Learn more about the wildebeest migration.

 How to visit Kenya for a Safari?

-Many flights to East Africa land at Jomo Kenyatta International Airport.
+As the capital, Nairobi has both domestic and international flight hubs, with many flights to East Africa landing at Jomo Kenyatta International Airport.

-When comparing the flight cost to Tanzania, you will realize some differences.
+When comparing flight costs to Tanzania, you will notice some differences.
+Kenya Airways serves 56 destinations worldwide, including direct flights to the USA.

 Safety in Kenya